indieza/CodeSnippets-For-CSharp/README.md

 ## Save And Test

-When you save the file and go back to Visual Studio and try to type your new shortcut and press the TAB button two times.
+When you save the file, go back to Visual Studio and try to type your new shortcut.
+Press the TAB button two times.